 - Please do not submit the full text of your thesis online.

 - Submit your bound print thesis directly to Registry - Student Office, The Old Burgh School, Abbey Walk, St Andrews, Fife, KY16 9LB.

 - N.B.
 Only one bound copy should be submitted (before September 2006, two copies were required).

-- The requirement for the colour of the Library's copy of a thesis is Black, Dark blue or Maroon.
+- The usual requirement for the colour of the Library's copy of a thesis is black (dark blue or maroon will also be accepted).
 Candidate's own copies can be any colour.
 The thesis should be firmly bound in quality cloth, the front cover should bear the title of the thesis and candidates name in 14pt type.
 The spine, reading from top to bottom, should give the type of award, the name of the candidate, and the year of graduation in 18pt type. e.g. Ph.D.
 J. SMITH 2007.

 - More information about binding.